Table of Contents

 Defamation Law Fact: According to a 2016 study by the Data & Society Research Institute, nearly 10 million Americans are victims of non-consensual revenge porn and image sharing.
 Additionally, the report found the highest risk demographic is young adults aged 15 to 29, and almost 1 in 10 women have been threatened with having their intimate photos publicly posted online.

 CheaterCollege’s bare-bones approach to content, registration, and regulation poses a serious threat to your reputation and livelihood, as malicious users are far more likely to sign up, knowing their identities can remain hidden and defamatory speech will go unvetted.
 When dealing with online defamation and other malicious content, proactivity is essential.

-Aaron Minc is a highly experienced online defamation attorney, who specializes in working with site administrators, content managers, and arbitration services to permanently remove defamatory content.
+Aaron Minc is a highly experienced online defamation attorney, who knows how to work with site administrators, content managers, and arbitration services to permanently remove defamatory content.
 Reach out to Aaron and his team of Northeast Ohio-based attorneys today, by calling (216) 373-7706, or by scheduling an appointment online.

 Defamation Law Tip: When dealing with revenge porn and the non-consensual posting of your photos, document everything.
 Screenshot the offending material, and store it in electronic form, as defendants will sometimes try and dispute its authenticity if you only present a printed version.
 Also, having an independent third-party document the illegal material is an effective way to prove you didn’t tamper with the evidence.